Learning Sets with Separating Kernels: Error Analysis: Convergence and Stability

 \subsection{Finite Sample Bounds and Stability of Random Sampling}

 In order to prove stability of our algorithms under random sampling and determine their convergence rates, we need to specify suitable a priori assumptions on the class of problems to be considered.
-In the present section, a detailed analysis will be carried out for the case of the Tikhonov filter $\RR(\sigma) = \sigma/(\sigma+\la)$.
+In the present section, a detailed analysis {of the convergence rates of $F_n$ to $F_\rho$} will be carried out for the case of the Tikhonov filter $\RR(\sigma) = \sigma/(\sigma+\la)$.
 The techniques in \cite{cap06} should allow to derive similar results for filters other than Tikhonov.

 For all $\lambda>0$ we define

 which is finite since $T$ is a trace class operator.
 The above quantity is related to the degrees of freedom of the estimator \cite{hatifr01}.
 Here, we recall that ${\mathcal N}$ is a decreasing function of $\la$ and $\lim_{\la\to 0^+}{\mathcal N}(\la)=N$, where $N$ is the dimension of the range of $T$.